 On to the second paper that I tested from the Permajet Textured Fine Art paper range, the Gallery Etching 310.

-This particular paper consists of a alpha cellulose base and which has a 310 paper weighting.
-It’s surface is really suited for fine art photography and puts PermaJet into the popular art etchings business sector.
+This particular paper consists of an alpha cellulose base and which has a 310 paper weighting.
+Its surface is really suited for fine art photography and puts PermaJet into the popular art etchings business sector.
 Just like the Museum Heritage 310, this paper has a very nice feel when holding it.
 The texture pattern is a lot more visible and noticeable than compared with the Museum Heritage 310.
 The Gallery Etching 310 consists of a warmer base tone than the Museum Heritage 310 paper.
 Some people may prefer this, whereas others might not.
 Personally, I like my papers to be a brighter shade of white.

-I like the colour rendering of this paper and while the DMAX is not as good as compared to the Museum Heritage 310 paper, it certainly still has a pretty good DMAX and displays some nice black tonality and contrast between the blacks and the whites.
+I like the color rendering of this paper and while the DMAX is not as good as compared to the Museum Heritage 310 paper, it certainly still has a pretty good DMAX and displays some nice black tonality and contrast between the blacks and the whites.
 However, I must confess that I prefer the lighter texture pattern on Museum Heritage 310 over the pattern on this paper.
 But that is just my personal preference.
 I can easily see how some people would love the heavier pattern on this paper for their work.
-It would suit pastel style or watercolour images.
+It would suit pastel style or watercolor images.

 I personally found that this paper lacked the crisp sharpness that the Museum Heritage 310 paper offered.
 Again, I understand that this might not be a deal-breaker for everyone and different photography genres.
-But personally for me, I like my Landscape images to be tack sharp.
+But personally, for me, I like my Landscape images to be tack sharp.
 Or as sharp as possible.
 This paper definitely fell down a little for me on the sharpness area.
-Just to clarify, it is not the case that is paper cannot produce sharp looking image.
+Just to clarify, it is not the case that is paper cannot produce a sharp looking image.
 Instead, it is merely that the Museum Heritage 310 produced sharper images.
-So in truth it is less of a negative on the Gallery Etching 310 paper but rather a truly great feature of the Museum Heritage 310 paper.
+So in truth, it is less of a negative on the Gallery Etching 310 paper but rather a truly great feature of the Museum Heritage 310 paper.

-Finally we come to the third paper in the Permajet Textured Fine Art, the Artist Watercolour 250.
+Finally, we come to the third paper in the Permajet Textured Fine Art, the Artist Watercolour 250.

 On first glance, this paper is clearly has a very heavy texture to it.
 It is both visible to the eye and also very obvious to the touch when the paper is in your hands.
 It almost feels like a light Canvas.
 Personally, I find that the heavy texture works really well to add some depth and a real feeling to elements such as rocks that might be found in the foreground of Landscape and Seascape imagery.
-However, for me the texture definitely comes off as being too strong in the sky portions of my images.
+However, for me, the texture definitely comes off as being too strong in the sky portions of my images.
 The texture is too overpowering for my tastes.

 The heavier and more pronounced texture would probably be seen as a negative for me and my work.
 But again that is just down to my personal preferences and taste.
 I am fully confident that there are plenty of other photographers and artists out there who would disagree with me and really fall in love with the heavier texture.
-One of the positives of this paper for me though over the Gallery Etching 310, is that the DMAX is greater so you get richer black tones but at the same time it retains shadow detail really well.
-I would definitely favour this paper over the Gallery Etching 310.
+One of the positives of this paper for me through over the Gallery Etching 310, is that the DMAX is greater so you get richer black tones but at the same time it retains shadow detail really well.
+I would definitely favor this paper over the Gallery Etching 310.

-There was one clear and outright winner out of this Permajet Textured Fine Art range.
-And for me it is the Museum Heritage 310.
+There was one clear and the outright winner out of this Permajet Textured Fine Art range.
+And for me, it is the Museum Heritage 310.
 This paper ticked more boxes for me.
 I really liked the renditions of my images on this amazing paper surface.
 I can honestly say that I will most definitely be adding this great paper to my own personal stock of printing papers.